 Brill and Huguenard (2008) Sequential changes in AMPA receptor targeting in the developing neocortical excitatory circuit.
 J Reprod Dev 28 13918 PMID: 19091980

 Do you know of a great paper that uses MNI-caged-L-glutamate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for MNI-caged-L-glutamate